magento/devdocs/src/guides/v2.3/howdoi/checkout/checkout_payment_new_field.md

 {% endcollapsible %}

-## Step 3: Add a requirejs file to module
+## Step 3: Add a requirejs file to the module

 Next, create the `requirejs-config.js` file: